volodymyrhudyma/blog/content/blog/2020-05-05-javascript-built-in-arrays-methods.md

 title: JavaScript built-in array methods
 tag:
   - JavaScript
-teaser: In this article we are going to explore all built-in array methods that are available for a use by default.
-We'll start from the most used ones...
+teaser: In this article, we are going to explore all built-in array methods that are available for use by default.
+We'll start with the most used ones...
 date: 2020-05-05T15:41:23.309Z
 ---
-In the [previous article](/2020-05-04-arrays-in-javascript/) we had a brief introduction to arrays in JavaScript.
-Today we are going to explore all built-in array methods that are available for a use by default.
-We'll start from the most used ones.
+In the [previous article](/2020-05-04-arrays-in-javascript/), we had a brief introduction to arrays in JavaScript.
+Today we are going to explore all built-in array methods that are available for use by default.
+We'll start with the most used ones.

 **Important note:** all examples will contain fat arrow functions instead of function declarations or function expressions: